Archdiocese of Sens: French Revolution

 Even before it directed its attention to the Church directly, the National Constituent Assembly attacked the institution of monasticism.
 On 13 February 1790. it issued a decree which stated that the government would no longer recognize solemn religious vows taken by either men or women.
 In consequence, Orders and Congregations which lived under a Rule were suppressed in France.
 Members of either sex were free to leave their monasteries or convents if they wished, and could claim an appropriate pension by applying to the local municipal authority.

 The National Constituent Assembly ordered the replacement of political subdivisions of the ancien régime with subdivisions called "departments", to be characterized by a single administrative city in the center of a compact area.
 The decree was passed on 22 December 1789, the boundaries fixed on 26 February 1790, with the institution to be effective on 4 March 1790.
 A new department was created called "Yonne," and Sens became the principal city in the department.
 The National Constituent Assembly then, on 6 February 1790, instructed its ecclesiastical committee to prepare a plan for the reorganization of the clergy.
 At the end of May, its work was presented as a draft Civil Constitution of the Clergy, which, after vigorous debate, was approved on 12 July 1790.
 There was to be one diocese in each department, requiring the suppression of approximately fifty dioceses.
 Sens became the seat of the "diocese of Yonne," in the metropolitanate of Paris.
-Cardinal Loménie took the required oath to the Constitution on 30 January 1791, and became the Constitutional Bishop of the Yonne.
+Cardinal Étienne Charles Loménie de Brienne, former Chief Minister of France, took the required oath to the Constitution on 30 January 1791, and became the Constitutional Bishop of the Yonne.
 He was in a state of schism with the Catholic Church.